tufan-io/noun-and-verb-docs/docs/data/mock-function-determination.md

 - RgbColor
 - Uppercase

-## No Mapping
+### No Mapping

-These scalars does not have a pre-built mock generator, so we'll create a stub that the user can fill in.
+These scalars does not have a pre-built mock generator, so we'll create a custom mock function stub that the user can fill in.

 - Base32
 - Base58